 - ½ cup (1 stick) salted butter, softened

 - 3 ½ to 4 cups powdered sugar, equivalent to about one (16-ounce) box

 - 2 tablespoons freshly-squeezed lemon juice

 - 1 teaspoon pure vanilla extract

-- To prepare the cupcakes, adjust rack to center position of oven and preheat oven to 350°Line muffin pans with 24 cupcake liners (*see Tips & Tricks below).
+- To prepare the cupcakes, adjust rack to center position of oven and preheat oven to 350°F. Line muffin pans with 24 cupcake liners (*see NOTES below).